 Master of Dental Science (MDS), University of Connecticut Health Center, Farmington, United States

 Doctor of Philosophy (PhD), University of Toronto, Canada

 Dr. Jake (Jinkun) Chen is a Professor of Periodontology and Director of the Division of Oral Biology at Tufts University School of Dental Medicine.
-He is also a Professor in the Dept. of Developmental, Molecular and Chemical Biology at Tufts School of Medicine and School of Graduate Biomedical Sciences.
+He is also a Professor in the Dept. of Genetics, Molecular and Cell Biology at Tufts School of Medicine and School of Graduate Biomedical Sciences.
 He received his DMD degree from Tufts University, Master of Dental Science Degree and Certificate of Oral Pathology from University of Connecticut, and PhD degree from the University of Toronto in Canada.
-He was a Research Fellow at Harvard School of Dental Medicine and a Resident Dentist at John Dempsey Hospital, UConn Health Center.
+He was a Research Fellow at Harvard School of Dental Medicine and a Resident Dentist/Pathologist at John Dempsey Hospital, UConn Health Center.
 Dr. Chen became a licensed practicing dentist through the Western Regional Examining Board (WREB), and a tenured professor in 1998.
 He was elected as a Fellow of the American College of Dentists (FACD) in 2011.
 Dr. Chen's research has been supported by National Institutes of Health (NIH) RO1 grants in the past two decades.
-He is currently supported by three NIH RO1 grants with a total of over $8.64 millions in budget.
+He is currently supported by four NIH RO1 grants with a total of over $11.62 millions in budget.
 Dr. Chen focuses his research in the areas of regenerative medicine, epigenetic and translational studies on oral and systemic diseases.
 Dr. Chen has published over 90 scientific papers in peer-reviewed journals.
 Over 50 students, post-doctoral associates and research fellows have worked in the Chen Laboratory.
 Dr. Chen has been invited to lecture at universities and in conferences, and his speeches have been well received.